MISSION: A registered charity that provides supports to pregnant and parenting youth.

 At the organizational level, trauma-informed practices provide a lens through which policies, procedures, and practices are reviewed and assessed.
 This includes but is not limited to the following activities:

 Monica Place uses the shared principles from the Positive Parenting Community Committee of Waterloo Region to inform program development and implementation.
 Parenting is a life-long learning process and recognizes:

 Monica Place supports diversity and strives to be sensitive to race, culture, ethnicity, gender, age, abilities, religion, and sexual orientation.
-Flexibility is a key element for our success in providing a physically and culturally safe place for the young women we support.
-During orientation, young women we support are made aware of their rights including the risks and benefits associated with accessing programs and services at Monica Place.
-This includes the young woman’s rights to withdraw from programming and reasons why services may be discontinued by Monica Place.
+Flexibility is a key element for our success in providing a physically and culturally safe place for the young persons we support.
+During orientation, young persons we support are made aware of their rights including the risks and benefits associated with accessing programs and services at Monica Place.
+This includes the young person’s rights to withdraw from programming and reasons why services may be discontinued by Monica Place.